HUMSI — Human Security Initiative

 Liam Azizi and his wife Hananeh Alikaram, Iranian converts to Christianity fleeing religious persecution, were separated after only Azizi received asylum approval.
 Alikaram's asylum request was denied and she is being held in Louisiana awaiting deportation to Iran, where she faces prosecution for her religious conversion.

-Women allegedly followed and kidnapped in Santa Ana/Irvine area
+Women allegedly followed in Santa Ana/Irvine area; details sought.

 Feb 19, 2026Santa Ana, CA